Best movies to watch on Amazon Prime Video

-From cinema classics to sensible fashionable comedies and dramas, right here’s our (commonly up to date) decide of one of the best motion pictures to look at on Amazon Prime Video UK…
+From cinema classics to good trendy comedies and dramas, right here’s our (recurrently up to date) decide of the most effective motion pictures to look at on Amazon Prime Video UK…

 - Amazon Prime Video information: what to look at and the way a lot it prices

-- Benefit from the magical return of a Disney traditional with Dumbo (2019), or relish the final word Christmas film Die Onerous (wink wink) on NOW TV [Watch now] (sponsored hyperlink)
+- Benefit from the magical return of a Disney traditional with Dumbo (2019), or relish the last word Christmas film Die Exhausting (wink wink) on NOW TV [Watch now] (sponsored hyperlink)

 Final up to date 24th December 2019